Roman relations with Nubia

 The geographical region of ancient Nubia covers the area from the First Cataract at Aswan in the north, to the Blue and White Niles at Khartoum in the south, and adjacent deserts.
-The region includes the Nile Valley of lower Egypt and nowadays Sudan.
+The region includes the Nile Valley of Lower Egypt and modern Sudan.
 The earliest history of Nubia dates to the Paleolithic period, and the civilization of ancient Nubia developed alongside ancient Egypt on the Nile valley.
-Both Egypt and Nubia are characterized by their distinct cultural identities and had lots of interactions—military, political, and commercial—throughout history.
-Prior to Roman contact, Kush had trade relations with Ptolemaic Egypt.
-The early interaction between Rome and the kingdom of Kush in Nubia was full of tensions and conflicts before Caesar Augustus established a peace treaty with Kush.
+Both Egypt and Nubia are characterized by their distinct cultural identities and had close interactions—military, political, and commercial—throughout history.
+Prior to Roman contact, the Nubian Kingdom of Kush had trade relations with Ptolemaic Egypt.
+The early interaction between Rome and of Kush was full of tensions and conflicts before Augustus established a peace treaty with Kush.
 Nubia thereby flourished for nearly three centuries through trade with Roman Egypt.
 Archaeological excavations and written accounts by Classical authors such as Strabo, Pliny the Elder, and Diodorus are important sources of information about Roman relations with Nubia.